canopas/animated_reorderable_list/CONTRIBUTING.md

 * **non-library**: issue is not in the core library code, but rather in documentation, samples, build process, releases

 ## License
-By contributing to animated_reorderable_list, you agree that your contributions will be licensed under its Apache License, Version 2.0.
+By contributing to animated_reorderable_list, you agree that your contributions will be licensed under its BSD 3-Clause.
 See LICENSE file for details.